fsprojects/Paket/README.md

     </tr>
     <tr>
       <td><a href=".travis.yml">appveyor.yml</a></td>
-      <td><p>A similar specification of an automated continuous integration (CI) build on Windows using AppVeyor.
+      <td><p>A similar specification of an automated continuous integration (CI) build-and-test on Windows using AppVeyor.
       Enable your CI build at <a href="http://appveyor.com">appveyor.com</a>.  </p></td>
     </tr>
     <tr>